mongodb/mongo-php-driver/CONTRIBUTING.md

 # Contributing to the PHP Driver for MongoDB

-## Building from VCS (GitHub)
+## Building from Source

-Developers who would like to contribute to the driver will need to build it from VCS.
+Developers who would like to contribute to the driver will need to build it from source.
 The repository may be initialized with:

 ```
 $ git clone https://github.com/mongodb/mongo-php-driver.git